Textile Practice (Textile Design) BA/BSc(Hons) 2017-18This course also available for 2016-17 entry

 About the course

 On this route of the Textile Practice course you'll be introduced to the breadth of textiles from cutting edge to traditional materials, which can be used in both the fashion and interior markets.
 You'll have the opportunity to discover and create new and innovative fabric designs, and question the functional and aesthetic potential of the textiles we wear and those in our surrounding environment.
 You'll also have the chance to develop your aesthetic, commercial and professional awareness in line with current and predicted global trends in fashion and interiors.
+This course is accredited by the Textile Institute, a worldwide organisation for textiles, clothing and footwear.

 This course is part of a suite of three courses which includes Textile Practice (Surface Design) BA/BSc(Hons), Textile Practice (Textile Design) BA/BSc(Hons), and Textile Practice (Textile Crafts and Art) BA/BSc(Hons).
 Once you have enrolled on one of these courses, you can transfer onto any of the other courses within the suite should you wish.
 This offers you flexibility on the course and allows you to develop your own path.
 You therefore only need to apply for one course from the Textile Practice suite.